 - Kitchen supplies

-the end of fall semester, students may leave for winter break as soon as they are finished with their exams.
-In the spring, students may leave when they have finished their final exams and have properly checked out through the Office of Residence Life.
+At the end of fall semester, you may leave for winter break as soon as you are finished with your exams.
+In the spring, you may leave when you have finished your final exams and have properly checked out through the Office of Residence Life.

 - What types of safety and security measures are provided for residents on campus?